Coupling conduction-band valleys in SiGe heterostructures via shear strain and Ge concentration oscillations: Methods

 The CTEs of Si and SiGe depend weakly on temperature, while COMSOL assumes constant CTE values.
-To account for this effect in our simulations, we simply adjust the CTE values in the COMSOL parameter library.
-Averaging over the CTEs provided in Refs.~\cite{Bradley2013,Goldberg2001,Corruccini1961} and applying Vegard's law to describe the SiGe alloy, we find these adjusted coefficients to be $\alpha_\text{Si}=0.76\times 10^{-6}~\text{K}^{-1}$ for Si, and $\alpha_{\text{Si}_{0.7}\text{Ge}_{0.3}}=1.52\times 10^{-6}~\text{K}^{-1}$ for the SiGe.
-Thermal contractions ($\Delta L$) are then computed from the secant formula, $\Delta L=\alpha(T- T_\text{ref})L_0$, where $T_\text{ref}=293.15\text{K}$ and $L_{0}$ is the length before contraction.
-For both Young's modulus $E$ and the Poisson ratio $\nu$, thermal variations amount to only a few percent at most; we therefore use room temperature values for these parameters, as given in the COMSOL parameter library.
-To fully account for the $500~\mu\text{m}$ Si buffer layer (which is not included in the simulation), we also include the Si CTE $\alpha_{\text{Si}}=0.76\cdot10^{-6}~\text{K}^{-1}$ to describe the contraction of the bottom surface of the simulated device.
+To account for this in our simulations, we simply adjust the CTE values in the COMSOL parameter library.
+Averaging over the CTEs provided in Refs.~\cite{Bradley2013,Goldberg2001,Corruccini1961} and applying Vegard's law to describe the SiGe alloy, we find the temperature-adjusted coefficients to be $\alpha_\text{Si}=0.76\times 10^{-6}~\text{K}^{-1}$ for Si, and $\alpha_{\text{Si}_{0.7}\text{Ge}_{0.3}}=1.52\times 10^{-6}~\text{K}^{-1}$ for the SiGe.
+For both Young's modulus $E$ and the Poisson ratio $\nu$, thermal corrections amount to only a few percent at most; we therefore use room temperature values for these parameters, as given in the COMSOL parameter library.
+To fully account for the $500~\mu\text{m}$ Si buffer layer (which is not included in the simulation), we also include the thermally corrected Si CTE, $\alpha_{\text{Si}}$, to describe the contraction of the bottom surface of the simulated device.
 To check the validity of our approximate treatment of the thick buffer layer, we also simulate thicker systems, to check for convergence, and we relax the boundary conditions by applying COMSOL's rigid-motion-suppression feature.